omeka/omeka-s-enduser/docs/modules/mapping.md

 The Mapping module adds metadata fields to each item, most of which cannot be accessed directly the way a text field can.
 This includes a latitude and longitude pair that creates markers on maps (an item can have more than one marker), or a series of coordinates that define shapes on the map (lines, polygons, and rectangles).
 There are also default display settings for each item's map - minimum corner coordinates that ensure the map contains at least those top, bottom, left, and right spots.

-This information can be set manually using the item's "Mapping" tab, via a visual map interface, or in some cases can be bulk-added to items using [CSV Import](#csv-import-integration).
+This information can be set manually using the item's "Mapping" tab via a visual map interface, or can be textually bulk-added to items using [CSV Import](#csv-import-integration).

 ### Add locations

 The item view screen will not show a "Mapping" tab unless there is already geolocation metadata, but one will appear when editing the item.
-To add a map to an item, enter editing mode on an item.
-Navigate to the "Mapping" tab to open the map interface.
+To add a map to an item, enter editing mode and navigate to the "Mapping" tab.

 ![Screenshot of the Add/Edit Item Page with Mapping tab selected.](../modules/modulesfiles/Mapping_Item_Add.png)